kimdurante/gis-workshop-waml-template/content/acquisitions.md

 * Load all data into a directory (folder) and connect to the folder in ArcCatalog.

-* Inspect one or more layers to ensure that they meet the necessary infrastructure requirements.

-### Checking Data Properties ###

-* All layers must have a valid filename (containing only letters, numbers, or underscores)
+* Ensure that all layers have a valid filename (containing only letters, numbers, or underscores)

-* All layers must include a valid spatial reference system (SRS).
+* Ensure that all layers have a valid spatial reference system (SRS).
 Use of the Web Mercator projection (EPSG:3857) is not recommended.

 * All layers must have valid coordinate metadata (geographic extent).